 “This train end.
 No more,” they told us.

 We had gotten on the wrong train.
-Again.

 We sat on a bench at the station, exhausted, hungry, and overwhelmed.
-It was close to 7pm, and the only things we had eaten all day were a slice of pizza and a gelato.
+It was close to 7pm, and the only things we had eaten all day were a small slice of pizza and a gelato.

 When the next train arrived, it said it went directly to Milan.
-I remembered my girlfriend had said even if you missed your train, you should be able to use your ticket again for another time as long as it is of equal price.
+I remembered my friend had said even if you missed your train, you should be able to use your ticket again for another time as long as it is of equal price.

 The train was a different company, but at that point, I wasn’t thinking clearly.
 I just wanted to get home.